Swan View, Western Australia: Geography

-Swan View is bounded by the Avonlink/Prospector railway line to the west, the former railway (now part of the Railway Reserves Heritage Trail) to the south, John Forrest National Park to the east, and a line east from Blackadder Creek (in part incorporating O'Connor Road and Murchison Drive) to the north.
+Swan View is bounded by the Eastern railway line to the west, the former railway (now part of the Railway Reserves Heritage Trail) to the south, John Forrest National Park to the east, and a line east from Blackadder Creek (in part incorporating O'Connor Road and Murchison Drive) to the north.
 The suburb is almost entirely residential and parkland.

-At the 2011 census, Swan View had a population of 8,027 people living in 3,349 dwellings.
-About 15% of the population are of Southern or Eastern European origins.
+At the 2021 census, Swan View had a population of 7,889.